Nebuchadnezzar II 023

 i-ga-ru-ša bi-ši-ti SIG₄ ad-ke-e-ma

-(ii 12) I removed its wall, (merely) a molding of (sundried) brick(s), and (then) open up its foundation and reached the water table.
-I secured its foundation at the level of the water table and raised it as high as a mountain with bitumen and baked brick.
-I had (beams of) hard cedar stretched (over it) as its roof.
-At each of its gate, I fixed doors (made) of cedar with a facing of bronze (and) threshold(s) and nukuššû-fittings of cast copper.
+(ii 12) I removed its wall, (merely) a molding of (sundried) brick(s), and (then) opened up its foundation and reached the water table.
+I secured its foundation at the level of the water table and raised it as high as a mountain using bitumen and baked brick.

 ii 1313